Avatar MEASUREMENT VIEWER

 The first objective the CEO outlined to the design team was to provide a way for mobile app users to share their avatar with others.
 The goal with an avatar share feature was that this would spread greater awareness of TrueToForm's app and grow TrueToForm's user base.

 Provide measurements directly via the mobile app by building a measurement viewer within the mobile app.
+Pros: more seamless user experience for mobile app users since they don't need to leave the mobile app.
+Cons: higher engineering effort since this would need to be built from scratch.

-• Pros: more seamless user experience for mobile app users since they don't need to leave the mobile app.
+Provide measurements directly via the mobile app by building a measurement viewer within the mobile app.
+Pros: more seamless user experience for mobile app users since they don't need to leave the mobile app.
+Cons: higher engineering effort since this would need to be built from scratch.

-• Cons: risk for user drop-off considering that users are asked to redirect to a new app and sign into a new eco-stystem.
+Connect user to avatar measurement by redirecting them to our existing measurement dashboard website.
+Pros: less effort given that our measurement dashboard is already built.
+Cons: risk for user drop-off considering that users are asked to redirect to a new app and sign into a new eco-stystem.

 Connect user to avatar measurement by redirecting them to our existing measurement dashboard website.